waiphyodev/ask-vipassana/memory-bank/productContext.md

 - Message management (delete and refresh functionality)
 - Visual effects for interactive elements
 - Markdown rendering in chat messages for rich text formatting
+- Privacy-focused analytics with self-hosted Plausible
+- Code quality improvements with fixed ESLint and TypeScript errors
+- Successful production build with optimized assets
+- Successful production build with optimized assets

+## Code Quality Standards
+- TypeScript for type safety throughout the application
+- ESLint for code quality enforcement
+- Proper component typing with React.ComponentProps where appropriate
+- Clean code practices with removal of unused components
+- Type-safe component interfaces